bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 ***

-#### Passing a mix of Razor and HTML a RenderFragment Parameter
+#### Passing a mix of Razor and HTML to a RenderFragment Parameter

 The easiest way to pass a mix of HTML markup and Razor markup to a `RenderFragment` parameter is to use Razor based tests, as the example below illustrates.
-It is possible to do it in C# only tests, but that means writing `RenderTreeBuilder` code.
+It is possible to do this in C# only tests, but that means writing `RenderTreeBuilder` code.

 # [C# test code](#tab/csharp)